 Volunteering at Churches United

 We ask those who seek to join our volunteer workforce to attend an orientation, make a commitment of 5 hours per month, and to successfully complete a background check.
 Volunteers under 18 must be accompanied by a parent or guardian.
 If you are interested in partnering with us toward our mission of Shelter and Support in a Spiritual Setting and would like to attend an upcoming orientation.
-Individual orientations are scheduled upon request, simply contact our Volunteer Coordinator at IAnderson@churches-united.org or call at 218-236-0372.
+Individual orientations are scheduled upon request, simply contact our Community Center Outreach Coordinator (CCOC) at firstname.lastname@example.org or call at 218-236-0372.

 Registration is required-space is limited.

 Students who are required to complete service hours as part of a course requirement are invited to join our volunteer force by meeting the same requirements as individuals.
 For those who are unable to commit to the individual requirements, we offer an invitation to serve as a drop-in volunteer between 2pm and 6pm on Wednesdays in the resident clothing area/donations sorting area or with special projects.

 Youth and Civic Groups

 Youth groups and civic groups provide a wonderful opportunity for us to get needed work done while offering a service learning component to those who are volunteering.
 If you have a group and would like to schedule a service project, please contact our CCOC at email@example.com .
 You are also welcome to call 218-236-0372 with any questions or concerns.
 Although we strive to fill requests to serve, please understand we must give priority to member churches and cannot fill every request.
 Flexible dates can be helpful when scheduling your project.
 Please plan to schedule at least 2 weeks in advance.
 For groups of youth ages 18 and younger, one adult is needed for every 6 youth.